Maffsie/docker-jupyterlab-simple/README.md

-# docker-jupyterlab-simple
+# jupyter-alpine

-Very simple JupyterLab container
+Alpine Linux-based container with an extremely basic JupyterLab (and related packages) setup